rafaelmnatali/k8s-gcp/README.md

 ## How to use this repository

-Provision the `Kubernetes` cluster executing the following command:
+### Provision Kubernetes

+Execute the following command to provision the `Kubernetes` cluster:

 `ansible-playbook ansible/create-gke.yml -i ansible/inventory/<your-inventory-filename>`

+### Destroy Kubernetes

+Execute the following command to destroy the `Kubernetes` cluster:

+`ansible-playbook ansible/destroy-gke.yml -i ansible/inventory/<your-inventory-filename>`

 ## References